switzersc/jekyll-conference-talk/README.md

 Start the server by running `jekyll serve`.
 On the homepage, you'll see a link in the header called "Conference Talk", and when you click that, you'll see your sessions!

 If you want to customize the HTML, you can edit it in `conference_talk.html`.

+The top-level "presenter" object in your conference-talk.json file should be you, and if one of your sessions has other presenters, add them in the "presenters" array for that session.